kasraavand/SimpleRST/README.rst

  Usage
 ==========

-The aim of this SimpleRST is converting the manual python code, documentations to a restructured text farame.
+The aim of SimpleRST is to convert manual Python code and documentations to a restructured text frame.
-It parses the code using python built-in module `ast` in order to extracts the classes and functions signature and documentation from code.
-Then puts them in a RST formated frame.
-You can use a custome regex to extract the specific information from your ducumentaion, and put in RST doc.
-Which it depends on your documentaion format.
-Following is a sample ducumentaion and relative regex with rst formatted doc:
+It parses the code using Python's built-in module `ast` in order to extract the classes, function signatures and documentation from code, then place them into an RST-formatted frame.
+You can use a custom regex to extract the specific information from your documentaion and put it in an RST document (which depends on your documentation format).
+Following is a sample documentation and relative regex with an rst formatted doc:

 .. code-block:: python